Stevetm2/K2_Custom_Macros/README.md

 __FEATURES__

-1. FIL_RFID_APPLY : Allow the creation of a filament DB entrys containing PA, Flow and z_ffsets, utilizing the RFID tags.
+1. FIL_RFID_APPLY : Allow the creation of a filament DB entries containing PA, Flow and z_ffsets, utilizing the RFID tags.
 These stored DB values will be applied on each filament change, for each RFID tagged filament.
 Enable FIL_RFID_AUTO_SAVE to save the PA/flow settings, after completing a Calibration print.
 Also, the z_offset can be saved by enabling FIL_RFID_AUTO_SAVE_WITH_Z.
 When you plan to tune the z_offset, enable this before a print begins.
 The z_offset will be applied oncw per print, for the first filament in use.

 2. RESUME_EXTRUDE : Reduce RESUME_EXTRUDE amount to 10mm from 80mm, as the default is excessive.
 Also user editable.